danielharrell/LectFall2015/Question.md

 The questions I just asked show that they are easy enough to form.
 And form them we do, in ways that range from the clearly prosaic to the seemingly profound.
-Where did you go for lunch?
+What did you have for lunch?
 Why is there something rather nothing?

 Questions also have a central place at this college, in